HenokSolomon/ondeck/README.md

-      **Also this endpoint will try to send an actual invitation email to the destination vip email address** hence please go a head and check the inbox
+      *Also this endpoint will try to **send an actual invitation email** to the destination vip email address* hence please go a head and check the inbox

        Alternatively you can call `GET /vip/findAll` to verify that vip record is created

+      > The app is built with generic error handler , that means if your call to any of vip api's ended with error then you should expect json reponse that looks like below - with different error message ...

+        `      {
+           "error" : "bad request , please fix your request and try again", "message" : "vip record doesn't exist ", "path" : "/vip/accept/250cb745-82e8-431b-8532-a6e0af9f53d4",
+           "status" : 400,
+           "timestamp" : "2022-02-21"
+        }
+`

 2)  GET  **vip/findAll** - is a simple restful endpoint to list all registred vip records in the current H2 in memory DB